Solosec® (secnidazole) is a single oral-dose treatment, so you only need to take one packet, one time to complete BV treatment.1

-Although BV may make you uncomfortable and anxious, your treatment shouldn’t.
-Currently available treatments require that women choose between multiple days of pills or messy creams, abstain from drinking alcohol, and use a backup form of birth control 4—all of which may make completing treatment a challenge.2,5
+With other BV treatments you have to choose between multiple days of pills or messy creams.
+And your doctor may recommend that you abstain from drinking alcohol and use a backup form of birth control2—all of which can make completing treatment a challenge.1,2

 *In vitro drug alcohol studies show Solosec does not inhibit the enzyme that metabolizes alcohol.1

 †The most common side effects of Solosec include yeast infection, headache, nausea, altered taste, vomiting, diarrhea, abdominal pain, and vaginal itching.1

 Open the packet by folding over the corner marked by an arrow and tearing across the top.1

 Sprinkle the entire packet of small, smooth, odorless granules onto applesauce, yogurt, or pudding and mix.
 The granules will not dissolve or change the food's taste.1

 Eat the entire mixture, making sure not to chew the granules, within 30 minutes.1